Complete the 2020-2021 FAFSA and UCAPP if you plan to enroll in a degree-seeking program for Summer 2020 and would like to apply for federal aid.

 * For the 2020-2021 aid year, if you are an Illinois resident and are not eligible to complete a FAFSA application for federal financial aid consideration, you may be eligible to complete an alternative application to be considered for State of Illinois financial aid.
 You can learn more and determine your eligibility to apply by clicking here

-Complete the UChicago Application for Graduate Loans & Federal Assistance (UCAPP), via your my.UChicago portal.
-All students applying for federal student loans and/or Work-Study for Summer 2019 should complete the UCAPP.
+Complete the UChicago Application for Graduate Loans & Federal Assistance (UCAPP) via your my.UChicago portal (available April 30th).
+All students applying for federal student loans and/or Work-Study for Summer 2020 should complete the UCAPP.

 Finish the Federal Direct and/or alternative loan processes by completing the appropriate application and promissory note for each loan for which you are applying.